 How much does Breast Reduction cost?

 If you do not have insurance coverage, or you choose to self-pay, you should expect to budget $9,000 to $11,000 for combined physician, OR, and anesthesia fees.
 We believe patients make better decisions when they understand the options and cost ranges for breast reduction surgery.
 We are happy to provide a basic price range for breast reduction surgery, but final costs cannot be determined prior to your consult with Dr. Mess.

 The best way to determine your breast reduction pricing is to come in for a consult with Dr. Mess.
 Our Columbia office is conveniently located and easily assessable from both Washington, D.C. and Baltimore.

 Our surgical estimates are comprehensive.
-Your tummy tuck surgery quote will include:
+Your breast reduction surgery quote will include: